 Becoming an Open Water Diver is your chance to explore a whole new world that most people don't get the chance to enjoy.
 Our training is designed so that you can learn largely at your own pace.
-Most of your class work you complete at home to give more time in the pool practicing different skills.
+Most of your class work you complete at home to give more time in the open water simulator practicing different skills.
 Depending on your class choice, you are given the options to use a manual or online training to complete the class work at a pace that is convenient for you.

 - 5 weeks - Monday & Wednesday evenings

 - 1 weekend - Friday, Saturday & Sunday

 You will still need to complete your open water dives.
 Check out our Calendar for specific dates.

 Signing up for class is easy, and you can get started on your own for FREE!
 Click on the link and you can gain access to the first half of your Open Water Diver online class immediately!

 First off, we need to know who you are.
 Come by the shop to get your free personal orientation where we can discuss all the class options that are available to you as well as everything that is involved for you to take one of our classes.Step 2: Classroom